-As a future direction, one can make IODA TW implementation even more fine grained.
+As a future direction, one can make the IODA TW implementation even more fine-grained.
 In existing IODA design, an SSD is not allowed to perform GCs during the busy TW.
-Even with predicability-flagged I/Os (PL{IO}), it only helps the host to query device side busyness, but not scheduling time windows (TW) at a more fine-grained level (e.g., channel level).
+Even with predicability-flagged I/Os (PLIO), it only helps the host to query device side busyness, but not scheduling time windows (TW) at a more fine-grained level (e.g., channel level).
 The question is whether we could allow GCs to happen during busy TW but breaking IODA's strong predictability guarantees.

-It is important to note is that concurrent GCs that delay pages in different stripes are tolerable.
-For example, consider two full-stripe I/Os A and B that each will create seven parallel pages to seven SSDs $(A_1..A_7)$ and $B_1..B_7$.
-It is possible that a GC in SSD#0 blocks A_1 and another concurrent GC in SSD#1 blocks B_2 .
-Let us assume one parity per stripe (r=1).
-As long as parities A_8 and B_8 are not blocked, IODA can tolerate the two GCs as they delay pages in different stripes.
+It is important to note that concurrent GCs that delay pages in different stripes are tolerable.
+For example, consider two full-stripe I/Os A and B that each will create seven parallel pages to seven SSDs ( $A_1..A_7$ and $B_1..B_7$ ).
+It is possible that a GC in SSD#0 blocks $A_1$ and another concurrent GC in SSD#1 blocks $B_2$ .
+Let us assume one parity per stripe (r = 1).
+As long as parities $A_8$ and $B_8$ are not blocked, IODA can tolerate the two GCs as they delay pages in different stripes.
 This is the reason why IODA can tolerate r delayed pages per I/O stripe.
-So what we can do is to provide a 2 dimensional time window.
+So what we can do is to provide a two-dimensional time window.
 For example, SSD#0 is allowed to do GC from LBA [0 to N), but other SSDs are not allowed to GC on LBA [0 to N).
-At the same time window, SSD#1 is allowed to GC from LBA [N to 2N], but other SSDs are not allowed to do it.
-In other words in every time window we have a 2-dimensional configuration where the x-axis is the SSD numbers and the y-axis is the logical partitioning of the LBAs (which we can configure).
-For example, if we break the per-SSD LBA into 4 logical partition, each with N bytes: 0 - N, N - 2N, 2N - 3N, 3N - 4N, the configuration will be like Table 5: From Table 5, we can see that SSD#0 is only allowed to do GC within 0N-1N LBAs, and so on.
+At the same time window, SSD#1 is allowed to do GC from LBA [N to 2N), but other SSDs are not allowed to do it.
+In other words, in every time window, we have a two-dimensional configuration where the x-axis is the SSD numbers and the y-axis is the logical partitioning of the LBAs (which we can configure).
+For example, if we break the per-SSD LBA into four logical partition, each with N bytes, [0 to N), [N to 2N), [2N to 3N), [3N to 4N), the configuration will be like Table 5: from Table 5, we can see that SSD#0 is only allowed to do GC within 0N-1N LBAs, and so on.
 In the next few time windows, we slide the configuration accordingly.
 The advantage of this approach is that the SSDs are all still doing GCs at the same time.